ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ---

-## SDK Manager (VRTK_SDKManager)
+## SDK Manager (ScriptingDefineSymbolPredicateInfo)

 ### Overview

-The SDK Manager script provides configuration of supported SDKs
+A helper class that simply holds references to both the

+and the method info of the method the attribute is defined on.

 ### Inspector Parameters

  * **Persist On Load:** If this is true then the instance of the SDK Manager won't be destroyed on every scene load.
- * **System SDK:** The SDK to use to deal with all system actions.
- * **Boundaries SDK:** The SDK to use to utilise room scale boundaries.
- * **Headset SDK:** The SDK to use to utilise the VR headset.
- * **Controller SDK:** The SDK to use to utilise the input devices.
+ * **Auto Populate Object References:** This determines whether the SDK object references are automatically set to the objects of the selected SDKs.
+If this is true populating is done whenever the selected SDKs change.
- * **Auto Manage Script Defines:** This determines whether the scripting define symbols required by the selected SDKs are automatically added to the player settings when using the SDK Manager inspector window.
+ * **Auto Manage Script Defines:** This determines whether the scripting define symbols required by the selected SDKs are automatically added to and removed from the player settings.
+If this is true managing is done whenever the selected SDKs or the current active SDK Manager change in the Editor.
  * **Actual Boundaries:** A reference to the GameObject that is the user's boundary or play area, most likely provided by the SDK's Camera Rig.
  * **Actual Headset:** A reference to the GameObject that contains the VR camera, most likely provided by the SDK's Camera Rig Headset.
  * **Actual Left Controller:** A reference to the GameObject that contains the SDK Left Hand Controller.